MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 > - Defender for Cloud Apps uses Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
 Native client apps and browsers that do not support TLS 1.2+, will not be accessible when configured with session control.
 However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Defender for Cloud Apps.
 > - To apply session controls to portal.office.com, you must onboard Microsoft 365 admin center.
 For more information about onboarding apps, see [Onboard and deploy Conditional Access App Control for any app](proxy-deployment-any-app.md).

-#### Featured apps
+#### Pre-onboarded apps

 Any web app configured using the [previously mentioned authentication protocols](#supported-apps-and-clients) can be onboarded to work with access and session controls.
-In addition, the following apps are already onboarded with both access and session controls:
+In addition, the following apps are already onboarded with both access and session controls for Azure Access Directory.

+> [!NOTE]
+> It's required to route your desired applications to access and session controls, and to perform a first login.

 - AWS
-- Azure DevOps (Visual Studio Team Services)
-- Azure portal
 - Box
 - Concur
 - CornerStone on Demand
 - DocuSign
 - Dropbox
-- Dynamics 365 CRM (preview)
 - Egnyte
-- Exchange Online
 - GitHub
 - Google Workspace
 - HighQ
 - JIRA/Confluence
-- OneDrive for Business
 - LinkedIn Learning
+- Microsoft Azure DevOps (Visual Studio Team Services)
+- Microsoft Azure portal
+- Microsoft Dynamics 365 CRM
+- Microsoft Exchange Online
+- Microsoft Forms
+- Microsoft Office Online
+- Microsoft Office Portal
+- Microsoft OneDrive for Business
-- Power BI
+- Microsoft Power BI
+- Microsoft SharePoint Online
+- Microsoft Teams
+- Microsoft Yammer
 - Salesforce
 - ServiceNow
-- SharePoint Online
 - Slack
 - Tableau
-- Microsoft Teams (preview)
 - Workday
 - Workiva
 - Workplace by Facebook
-- Yammer (preview)

-### <a name="O365-apps"></a>Office 365 Cloud App Security featured apps

-The following is a list of featured apps that are supported in [Office 365 Cloud App Security](editions-cloud-app-security-o365.md).

-- Exchange Online
-- OneDrive for Business
-- Power BI
-- SharePoint Online
-- Microsoft Teams (preview)
-- Yammer (preview)

 If you're interested in a specific app being featured, [send us details about the app](mailto:casfeedback@microsoft.com).
 Be sure to send the use case you're interested in for onboarding it.